dlsc-software-consulting-gmbh/CalendarFX/README.md

 3. CalendarFXExperimental - a playground for new controls
 4. CalendarFXGoogle - code for working with Google calendars
 5. CalendarFXiCal - code for dealing with iCal data
 6. CalendarFXRecurrence - an extension for the Google recurrence API (RFC 2445).
-Needed for the new data and time API of Java 8
+Needed for the new date and time API of Java 8
 7. CalendarFXSampler - a demo app based on FXSampler to test controls individually
 8. CalendarFXView - the main module containing the various calendar views
 9. CalendarFXWeather - a standalone demo for the month sheet view